lf-lang/rfcs/text/0002-rfc-process.md

   water-fall style without considering changing requirements and new insights gained from the implementation.
 - RFCs focus on the design, not an implementation.
-Thus, active RFCs will rarely describe the end-result and need to be adjusted when the feature gets implemented.
+Thus, active RFCs will rarely describe the end result and may often need to be adjusted when the feature gets implemented.

 # Rationale and alternatives